35 Rustic Bathroom Design Ideas for Mountain & Log Homes

 Image courtesy of Leanne Ford

 Wood beams are a nod to the outdoors and can create a cabin-like feel.
-Additionally, wood beams can visually divide a large bathroom and create a more intimate space.
+Additionally, wood beams can visually divide a large bathroom, creating a more intimate space.
 They can also be used to hang light fixtures and add rustic charm to the overall design.
+In the bathroom below, wood beams pair beautifully with wood flooring, white walls, and country-style, delicate floral tiling.

 A Neutral Rustic Bathroom with Rough Hewn Beams